 The only reason for the husband continuing to live in the house was his wish to live with and help look after the children.

-Because of the nature of this situation, getting a divorce is slightly more time consuming and therefore using a high-street solicitor can put your costs into the thousands.
+Because of the nature of this situation, getting a divorce is slightly more time-consuming and therefore using a high-street solicitor can put the costs of divorce into the thousands.

 Luckily, Divorce-Online the leading provider of online fixed fee divorce services can help you from just £199 including VAT.

 If you’re ready to get started with your divorce view our divorce services.